mobizt/ReadyMail/README.md

 Anyway, for IMAP usage, the memory allocation may fail and get stuck when fetching the message body that requires more memory in the process, the core SSL client i.e. `WiFiSSLClient` is recommeneded for those devices in this case.

+**IMAP Response Parsing**

+The complete responses of the multi-lines, large IMAP's headers, envelope and body structures are required especially when decodings and nested list parsing.
+Parsing or decoding the partial/chunked responses may give the incorrect information.

+The memory allocation for those responses buffer may fail in some limited memory devices.

 ## License

 The codes and examples in this repository are licensed under the MIT License.